chouway/pat-frame/pat-app/pat-poetry/pat-poetry-api/src/main/resources/sql/poetInfo.md

 getPoetInfoBO
 ===
-select a.id, a.title, a.subtitle, b.name as "author", c.baike_url, c.baike_title from poet_info a
+select a.id, a.title, a.subtitle, b.name as "author", a.baike_id from poet_info a
 inner join poet_author b on a.author_id = b.id
-left join poet_baike c on rel_type = '00' and a.id = c.rel_id
 where a.id = #{infoId}